SirGeist/memoryGame_codePath/README.md

 Submitted by: Peter Huynh

-Time spent: 8 active hours spent in total; 6 inactive hours
+Time spent: 8 active hours spent in total

 Link to project: (https://glitch.com/edit/#!/arrow-goldenrod-guanaco?path=README.md%3A1%3A0)